Athithyaa/final-project-infominions/README.md

 The project is available on AWS via the link: http://ec2-52-26-45-54.us-west-2.compute.amazonaws.com/

-In order to keep it simple we have 6 predefined Models to show the working of the tool.
+In order to keep it simple we have 6 predefined models to show the working of the tool.

 The parameters of the 6 Models are as follows,

 * **Convolution Layer** No. of filters: 8, Spatial Extent: 3x3, Stride: 1 <br/>
   **Max Pooling Layer** Spatial Extent: 2x2, Stride: 1<br/>